3 Important Reasons to Take a Break When Working from Home

 Given this scenario, here are 3 crucial reasons why you should take leave even (and especially) while working from home during these trying times.

-Work-related stress is at an all-time high amid the pandemic and 70% of employees surveyed by Ginger, a mental health provider, acceded that COVID-19 has been the most stressful time of their professional career.
+Work-related stress is at an all-time high amid the pandemic and 70% of employees working in distributed teams surveyed by Ginger, a mental health provider, acceded that COVID-19 has been the most stressful time of their professional career.

 You want to avoid the mental, emotional, and physical toll of working under stressful situations.
 The key to this is learning to work smarter not harder.